-A culture of reflection
+A Culture of Reflection

 Schon (2001) talks of people acquiring practical competence through reflecting on their own practice while they work, and especially using conversations, dialogue and regular work opportunities, such as supervision and action learning communities.